 For a simple guide on how to do this, see our Converting WebAssembly text format to wasm article.

 Writing Rust Targeting WebAssembly

 It is also possible to write Rust code and compile over to WebAssembly, thanks to the tireless work of the Rust WebAssembly Working Group.
 You can get started with installing the necessary toolchain, compiling a sample Rust program to a WebAssembly npm package, and using that in a sample web app, over at our Compiling from Rust to WebAssembly article.

-For web developers which want to try WebAssembly without needing to learn the details of C or Rust, AssemblyScript will be the best option.
-It generates a small bundle and it's performance is sligly slower compared to C or Rust.
-You can check it's documentation on https://docs.assemblyscript.org/.
+For web developers who want to try WebAssembly without needing to learn the details of C or Rust, AssemblyScript will be the best option.
+It generates a small bundle and it's performance is slightly slower compared to C or Rust.
+You can check its documentation on https://assemblyscript.org/.